 - Use the power of potassium.
-Potassium is a mineral that lessens the effects of excess sodium and helps reduce tension in blood vessels walls, lowering blood pressure, the American Heart Association explains.
-However, potassium supplements can be harmful in kidney disease and other conditions — so never take them unless prescribed by your doctor.
-Instead, include potassium rich foods (including potatoes, apricots, halibut, spinach, and lima beans) in your diet.
+Potassium is a mineral that lessens the effects of excess sodium and helps reduce tension in blood vessels walls, lowering blood pressure.
+But potassium supplements can be harmful in kidney disease and other conditions — so never take them unless they’re prescribed by your doctor.
+Instead, eat potassium-rich foods (including potatoes, apricots, halibut, spinach, and lima beans).

 - Skip the salt shaker and read labels.
-Many people are sensitive to excess salt — it increases blood pressure because sodium holds excess fluid in your body and can raise blood pressure.
-Skipping or reducing table salt can help, and so can reading labels to avoid packaged foods with added sodium.
-Replace salt heavy fast foods with fresh fruit and other healthy snacks.
+Many people are sensitive to excess salt.
+It increases blood pressure because sodium holds excess fluid in your body.
+Skipping or reducing table salt can help, as can reading labels to avoid packaged foods with added sodium.
+Replace salt-heavy fast foods with fresh fruit and other healthy snacks.

 - Lose those excess pounds.
 If you are overweight or obese, get serious about losing those extra pounds.
-Losing just three to five percent of your weight can lower blood pressure, according to the National Heart, Lung, and Blood Institute.
+Losing just 3 to 5 percent of your weight can lower blood pressure, according to the National Heart, Lung, and Blood Institute.

 Use home remedies for high blood pressure wisely

-There is no doubt many natural remedies for high blood pressure can help lower high blood pressure.
-In fact, lifestyle changes are just as important as medication in treating hypertension according to the CDC — and sometimes they work well enough so medication can be avoided or reduced.
+There is no doubt many natural remedies for high blood pressure can help lower it.
+In fact, lifestyle changes are just as important as medication in treating hypertension, according to the CDC.
+Sometimes they work well enough you can even avoid medication or reduce your dose.

-However, always follow your doctor’s instructions, and stay on any prescribed medication until your doctor gives you the go ahead to reduce or stop it.
+Always follow your doctor’s instructions, however, and take any prescribed medication until your doctor tells you to reduce or stop it.

 And don’t risk your health by falling for so-called remedies advertised as natural high blood pressure quick fixes.
-Instead, use home remedies for high blood pressure backed by science — and always check out any self-help treatment for hypertension with your doctor.
+Instead, use home remedies for high blood pressure backed by science — and always talk to your doctor about any self-help treatment for hypertension.